christerdk/Malmofestivalen-for-Android/README.md

 ---------------
 Malmöfestivalen is an annual music, culture and food festival taking place in Malmö, Sweden.

 In 2009 the festival had only a web site to provide the festival visitors with information (and a news paper).
-However, as many events took place in different parts over the city, a local and mobile edition was thought to make a positive addition to the festival experience.
+However, as many events took place in different parts all over the city, a local and mobile edition was thought to make a positive addition to the festival experience.

-The app uses a combination of online and offline storage and therefore navigating the 1000+ events is very fast and fluent, even without connectivity or with unstable mobile reception.
+The app uses a combination of online and offline storage and navigating the 1000+ events is therefore very fast and fluent, even without connectivity or with unstable mobile network connectivity.

 The Malmöfestivalen for Android app was first developed and released for the 2010 festival.
-Since then, the project has been opened up as an open source project in 2011 and is now a community driven project.
+Since then, the project was opened up as an open source project in 2011 and is now a community driven project.
 More people, more features :)

 Current status of the project
 ---------------